motibytes/motibytes.github.io/_posts/2021-01-13-Delivery-Transcends-Content.md

 # We recognize great teachers in history by this second method of teaching.

-The brilliant caricature image of a teacher is the character to whom you ask a question and receive back a mischievous grin, a fleeting glance with a glimmer in their eye as your answer.
+The brilliant caricature of a teacher is the character to whom you ask a question and receive back a mischievous grin, a fleeting glance with a glimmer in their eye as your answer.
 It's the look that says, "There is more to this mystery here, if you look for it."

 Offer others the keys to caverns of treasure, rather than weighing them down with bags of heavy gold.